-- 4.19 When assessing the positions taken by the BBC and the complainant, we would consider these positions in light of market practices.
-This would include reviewing the arrangements that other broadcasters make for the distribution of their services and content.
-When we assess a complaint, areas that the complainant and/or the BBC may reference in relation to this factor could include: - 4.19.1 The extent to which the positions adopted by the BBC and the complainant are in line with standard industry practice.
+- 4.21 When assessing the positions taken by the BBC and the complainant, we would consider these positions in light of market practices.
+This would include reviewing the arrangements that other relevant content providers make for the distribution of their services and content.
+When we assess a complaint, areas that the complainant and/or the BBC may reference in relation to this factor could include: - 4.21.1 The extent to which the positions adopted by the BBC and the complainant are in line with standard industry practice. - 4.21.2 The extent to which changes over time in the nature of competition between different platforms have impacted how consumers expect to access and enjoy the public services.